-Many addicts in recovery will experience situations that trigger them, especially those who have past trauma.
-When they experience fear during an accident or a crisis situation it triggers the same response mechanism that was activated in the previous trauma.
+Many people in recovery will experience situations that trigger them, especially those who have past trauma.
+When you experience fear during an accident or a crisis situation it triggers the same response mechanism that was activated in the previous trauma.
 This may also trigger a subsequent desire to relapse into old addictive behaviors.

 Becoming aware of triggers is an important way of guarding against this possibility.

 When Old Feelings Surface